Management Liability Insurance

 A production company and one of its directors were prosecuted after an employee lost three fingers on one hand.
 An investigation by the Health & Safety Executive found that a guard around a packing machine had been removed with the directors knowledge.
 Removing the guard allowed blockages to be cleared more quickly, but had also allowed the employee to get too close.
 The company and director were fined.
 (D&O & Corporate Liability)

 A company and its directors were prosecuted after an employee fell to his death.
 Following the conclusion of the prosecution case, an agreement was reached in which all charges against the directors, including that of gross negligence manslaughter, were dropped.
-The company pleaded guilty to corporate manslaughter.
-The company was fined.
-Both the company and the individual directors faced defence costs.
+The company pleaded guilty to corporate manslaughter and was fined, both the company and the individual directors faced defence costs.
 (Corporate Liability)

 An employee fell 11 feet through an open trapdoor when inspecting a filter on a piece of machinery on the floor above and was severely injured.
 The Health & Safety Executive brought a prosecution against the company citing lack of suitable and sufficient risk assessments for maintenance activities requiring the trapdoor to be open.
 The prosecution was successful and the company fined.
 (Corporate Liability)